shuu-wasseo/habitmap-docs/src/configuration.md

-# configuration
+# configuration (cli only)

-you can use the config.toml file to configure habitmap. currently, there are only three things to configure.
+you can use the config.toml file to configure cli habitmap. currently, there are only three things to configure.

 ## default stepno
 default value: `stepno = 4`